brandmaker/devportal-website/README.md

 This will generate one page per module, one per product version and one per api version. (with module.md, product.md, swagger.md) \
 Thereby the module page will redirect to the last published product version, and the product version page to the last published api version page.
 If the user already checked out a specific product/api version, he will be redirected to the according page (localStorage)

+### FUX Guide
+The description of Fusion UX Logic is saved as a Markdown-file just like every other guide.
+Specific for this guide are the additional descriptions for the PAGE SLOTS.
+Page slots are defined per module, including the versioning.
+Therefor they are saved in the same structure as the SWAGGER files and an additional folder with the name of the page slot leading to the following structure:
+- api/module name
+  - product version/
+    - api version/
+      - page slot name/
+        - FILE: md?
+        - screenshot: a .png
+Just like with the swagger files, remember to store only one description file and one picture (screenshot of the page slot) in the folder.

+The file describing a page slot needs to look like this:
+...

 ## Used npm Packages
 - eleventy navigation: